-^c Reporting findings to the UIC Program Director and issuing corrective action will occur within 25 business days (five weeks) of change in operating state.
+^c Reporting findings to the UIC Program Director/CARB Executive Officer and performing corrective action will occur within 25 business days (five weeks) of change in operating state.

 ^d Onset of damage is defined as cosmetic damage to structures, such as bricks dislodged from chimneys and parapet walls, broken windows, and fallen objects from walls, shelves, and cabinets.